Malting House (formerly called Belgrave House)

 The house on the far right is now called Malting House.
 The railings have long since disappeared.
 An unknown shop can be seen on the corner.
 According to living memory Mrs Lymus had a sweet shop here.

-Annie Howling, a widow and her daughter Annie, lived here for over 30 years from about 1881.
+Annie Howling, a widow and her daughter Annie, lived here from about 1881.
 Both women were linen drapers.

 Annie Jr (Cole) was married and widowed in the space of a year in 1897/8, and gave birth to a son Ernest 2 weeks after her husband’s death off the Cornish coast, aged 30.
 He was a master mariner.

 In 1917/18 Ernest was serving as a clerk initially with the Royal Navy, and then with the Royal Flying Corps.
 He is named on the Wivenhoe Roll of Honour.

 Annie Cole had a drapers shop in Wivenhoe, possibly where the Newsagents is now.